Television in Japan: Satellite and IP television

-The medium-scale Broadcasting Satellite for Experimental Purposes (BSE) was planned by Ministry of Posts and Telecommunications (MOPT) and developed by the National Space Development Agency of Japan (NASDA) since 1974.
+The medium-scale Broadcasting Satellite for Experimental Purposes (BSE) was planned by Ministry of Posts and Telecommunications (MPT) and developed by the National Space Development Agency of Japan (NASDA) since 1974.
 After that, the first Japanese experimental broadcasting satellite, called BSE or Yuri, was launched in 1978.
 NHK started experimental broadcasting of TV program using BS-2a satellite in May 1984.

 The satellite BS-2a was launched in preparation for the start of full scale 2-channel broadcasts.
 Broadcasting Satellite BS-2a was the first national DBS (direct broadcasting satellite), transmitting signals directly into the home of TV viewers.
 Attitude control of the satellite was conducted using the 3-axial method (zero momentum), and design life was five years.
 The TV transponder units are designed to sufficiently amplify transmitted signals to enable reception by small, 40 or 60 cm home-use parabolic antennas.
 The satellite was equipped with three TV transponders (including reserve units).
 However, one transponder malfunctioned two months after launch (March 23, 1984) and a second transponder malfunctioned three months after launch (May 3, 1984).
 So, the scheduled satellite broadcasting had to be hastily adjusted to test broadcasting on a single channel.

 Later, NHK started regular service (NTSC) and experimental HDTV broadcasting using BS-2b in June 1989.
 Some Japanese producers of home electronic consumer devices began to deliver TV sets, VCRs and even home acoustic systems equipped with built-in satellite tuners or receivers.
 Such electronic goods had a specific BS logo.

-In April 1991, Japanese company JSB started a pay TV service while BS-3 communication satellite was in use.
+In April 1991, Wowow, the first commercial satellite channel, began broadcasting using the BS-3 satellite.
+Unlike the NHK channels, Wowow is a premium channel and requires a subscription to watch.

 An estimated two million viewers tuned to NHK's two-channel satellite television broadcasts in 1992.

 In 1996, the total number of households that received satellite broadcasting exceeded 10 million.

-The modern two satellite systems in use in Japan are BSAT and JCSAT; the modern WOWOW Broadcasting Satellite digital service uses BSAT satellites, while other systems of digital TV broadcasting such as SKY PerfecTV! and Hikari TV uses JCSAT satellites.
+Digital satellite broadcasting began in 1996 with the launch of PerfecTV (now SKY PerfecTV!), using the European DVB-S system.
+Free-to-view digital BS broadcasts began on December 1, 2000 using the ISDB-S system, which allowed for multiple HDTV channels and additional uses such as datacasting and satellite radio.
+Analog satellite broadcasts were discontinued on July 24, 2011 alongside terrestrial broadcasts (the experimental analog HDTV channel was previously shutdown in 2007).

+The two satellite systems in use in Japan are BS (broadcast satellite), served by BSAT satellites, and CS (communication satellite), which are served by JCSAT satellites.
+BS channels are largely free-to-view, but also includes some premium channels that can be subscribed to on an a la carte basis.
+CS channels are provided by television providers such as SKY PerfecTV!, require a subscription to view (outside of special free trial periods), and consists largely of specialty channels as opposed to the BS channels which are mostly generalist channels.